GarrettHaley/CS373-Final/index.md

 <img src="hydra5.PNG" alt="hi51" class="inline"/>

 ### Challenge 3: Web Cartographer [30 pts]

+The third challenge I completed was a web penetration challenge: Cartographer (the name was also a clue!).
+Cartography is the study and practice of making maps.
+There is a tool in kali linux called sqlmap.
+I decided to first run the sqlmap program which identified the back-end DBMS, OS, and web application technology.
+After moving to an SQL injection I almost immediently got into the site using one of the most basic injections (often found on cheat sheets): 'or'1'='1.
+Once in the site, I spent way to much time trying to figure out what to next.
+I finally changed the query from info=home to info=flag.
+The full breakdown can be seen below:

 <img src="sqlmap1.PNG" alt="hi51" class="inline"/>

+I began with a simple run of sqlmap based on the name of the challenge which can be seen above:

 <img src="sqlmap2.PNG" alt="hi51" class="inline"/>

+One of the most basic injections (often found on cheat sheets): 'or'1'='1 worked on the site which I found on OWASPS SQL injection materials.
+This can be seen below:

 <img src="sqlmap3.PNG" alt="hi51" class="inline"/>
 <img src="sqlmap4.PNG" alt="hi51" class="inline"/>

+Once in the website, I tried using dirb to enumerate potential paths within the site.
+I didn't find anything initially, but with a different word list, I was able to find the proper query: ?info=flag (of course...).

 <img src="sqlmap5.PNG" alt="hi51" class="inline"/>

+Success!!!!

 <img src="sqlmap7.PNG" alt="hi51" class="inline"/>